Ever since figuring out the Crazy Frog Theme on piano at the age of 12, Marc Gallagher has always seen the quirky side of music.

 As of 2019 Marc maintains an online presence with weekly cover videos in often impressive locations.
 He also performs frequent collaboration videos with stalwarts of the Manchester music scene and the ukulele music circuit, earning wide public acclaim.

-Marc’s musical accolades have seen him perform his energetic brand of Pop-Folk at festivals and tours in Ireland, Germany, Austria and even the USA, as well as an endorsement deal with Pono Ukuleles.
+Marc’s musical accolades have seen him perform his energetic brand of Pop-Folk at festivals and tours in Ireland, Germany, Austria and even the USA.
 Through a tireless work ethic, Marc has been putting in the miles on his travels, and the engine isn’t stopping anytime soon.